awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 1. The files you downloaded and added to your local repo have now been added to the `main` branch in your CodeCommit `MyDemoRepo` repository and are ready to be included in a pipeline\.

-## Step 3: Create an EC2 Linux instance and install the CodeDeploy agent<a name="codecommit-create-deployment"></a>
+## Step 3: Create an Amazon EC2 Linux instance and install the CodeDeploy agent<a name="codecommit-create-deployment"></a>

-In this step, you create the EC2 instance where you deploy a sample application\.
-As part of this process, you install the CodeDeploy agent on the EC2 instance\.
+In this step, you create the Amazon EC2 instance where you deploy a sample application\.
+As part of this process, create an instance role that allows install and management of the CodeDeploy agent on the instance\.
 The CodeDeploy agent is a software package that enables an instance to be used in CodeDeploy deployments\.
-You also attach an IAM role to the instance \(known as an *instance role*\) to allow it to fetch files that the CodeDeploy agent uses to deploy your application\.
+You also attach  policies that allow the instance to fetch files that the CodeDeploy agent uses to deploy your application and to allow the instance to be managed by SSM\.

 **To create an instance role**